zwicker-group/py-pde/docs/paper/paper.md

 	\partial_t u(\boldsymbol x, t) = \mathcal D[u(\boldsymbol x, t)]
 		+ \eta(u, \boldsymbol x, t) \;,
 $$
-where $\mathcal D$ is a (non-lienar) differential operator that defines the time evolution of a (set of) physical fields $u$ with possibly tensorial character, which depend on spatial coordinates $\boldsymbol x$ and time $t$.
+where $\mathcal D$ is a (non-linear) differential operator that defines the time evolution of a (set of) physical fields $u$ with possibly tensorial character, which depend on spatial coordinates $\boldsymbol x$ and time $t$.
-The framework also supports a noise term, represented by $\eta$ above, to simulate stochastic differential equations.
+The framework also supports a noise term, represented by $\eta$ in the equation above, to simulate stochastic differential equations.

-The main goal of the package is to provide a convenient way to analyze PDEs using general methods, while at the same time allowing for enough flexibility to easily implement more specialized code.
+The main goal of the `py-pde` package is to provide a convenient way to analyze PDEs using general methods, while at the same time allowing for enough flexibility to easily implement more specialized code.
-The code can be installed via pip (`pip install py-pde`), since it is written in pure python.
+Since the code is written in pure python, it can be easily installed via pip:
+`pip install py-pde`.
 However, central parts are just-in-time compiled using `numba` [@numba] for computational efficiency.
-To improve user-interaction further, some parts except mathematical expressions that are parsed by `sympy` [@sympy] and optionally compiled.
+To improve user-interaction further, some arguments accept mathematical expressions that are parsed by `sympy` [@sympy] and are compiled optionally.
-This approach lowers the barrier for new users while also providing flexibility for advanced use-cases.
+This approach lowers the barrier for new users while also providing speed and flexibility for advanced use-cases.
 Moreover, the package provides convenience functions for creating suitable initial conditions, for controlling what is analyzed as well as stored during a simulation, and for visualizing the final results.
-The `py-pde` package thus serves as a toolbox for exploring PDEs both in the professional context and for students, who want to delve into the facinating world of dynamical systems.
+The `py-pde` package thus serves as a toolbox for exploring PDEs both in the professional context and for students who want to delve into the facinating world of dynamical systems.